ustun/reactjs-introduction/README.md

 Actually until a few years ago, many people thought like that.
 After all, JavaScript was a language that was invented in just 10 days by Brendan Eich.
-It has its fair share of weirdness or corner cases.
+It has its fair share of weirdnesses or corner cases.

-However, as Douglas Crockford explains in his book JavaScript the Good Parts, although JavaScript looks like C, beneath that clothing lies a Lisp, a flexible and functional language.
-The weirdnesses in the language have been more or less fixed over time, with standards like ES6 or projects like CoffeeScript or underscore which supports functional paradigms.
+However, as Douglas Crockford explains in his book "JavaScript the Good Parts", although JavaScript looks like C, beneath that clothing lies a Lisp, a flexible and functional language.
+The weirdnesses in the language have been more or less fixed over time, with standards like ES6 or with projects like CoffeeScript or underscore which support functional paradigms.

 So, if the main difficulty in building user interfaces is not the language, what is it?
-When we examine big applications and compare serverside and clientside interfaces, we see that the main difficulty lies in managing the data that changes over time.
+When we examine big applications and compare serverside and clientside interfaces, we see that the main difficulty lies in managing data that changes over time.
 Let's think about a server side application, we receive the data from the database, then send it to the rendering pipeline.
 During this operation, we can assume that the data does not change at all.